pomek/Arduino1010/readme.md

 # Arduino 1010!

-Implementation a popular game "1010!" made in JavaScript (fully ECMAScript 2015) and controlled by Arduino.
+An implementation of the popular game "1010!" in JavaScript (fully ECMAScript 2015) controlled by Arduino.

-## How it works?
+## How does it work?

 It's really simple.
-Arduino and web server are connected via [web sockets](http://socket.io/).
+Arduino and Server are connected via [Web Sckets](http://socket.io/).
-Any interaction of user with the device is forwarded to Web via a socket.
-Server (after receiving the socket) processes the request and make something in game.
+Any interaction of a user with the device is forwarded to the Server via a socket.
+Server after receiving the socket processes the request and make something in the game.

-When user can do something in the game, green LED will be blinking.
-If user cannot do anything, two red LEDs will be blink alternately.
+When the user is able to do something in the game, green LED will be blinking.
+In the other case two, red LEDs will be blink alternately.

 ## How can I run it?

-**Requirements:**
+**Requirements**

 * [Arduino Leonardo](https://www.arduino.cc/en/Main/ArduinoBoardLeonardo),
 * [NodeJS](https://nodejs.org/en/) (_tested on 6.1_),